starknet-io/starknet.js/www/versioned_docs/version-v4.17.1/API/account.md

 account.**estimateAccountDeployFee**(contractPayload [ , estimateFeeDetails ]) => _Promise < EstimateFeeResponse >_

-Estimate Fee for executing a DEPLOY_ACCOUNT transaction on StarkNet
+Estimate Fee for executing a DEPLOY_ACCOUNT transaction on Starknet

 The _contractPayload_ object structure: